abhi15sep/CloudFormation/README.md

     1 NAT Gateways for Secure access to our private subnet 1 Elastic IPS for the NAT Gateway

- Creates a Wordpress Installation and exits with a link to the installation via: <DNS/wordpress>.
-See the cloud formation Output section after creation.
+ <ul>Creates a Wordpress Installation and exits with a link to the installation via: `"DNS/wordpress"`.
+See the cloud formation Output section after creation.</ul>

- Installs Chef on the EC2 instance for managed DevOps.
+ <ul>Installs Chef on the EC2 instance for managed DevOps.</ul>

 <h2>Execution:</h2>